LassoSoft/LassoGuide/lasso_guide_source/language/calling-lasso.rst

 Lasso as a script processor on the command line or using Lasso as a web application server through the web browser.

-This information is presented at the start of the Language Guide as it is vital to understanding the rest of the topics and examples given in this guide.
+This information is presented at the start of this part as it is vital to understanding the rest of the topics and examples given in this guide.

 Calling Lasso Web Pages